-- 1 In the Edit workspace, ensure that the title or object you want to use is above the video that you want to track. - 2 Right-click the title or object and choose Track Motion > Follow Object. - 3 In the Follow Object area, click the Tracker icon
+- 1 In the Edit workspace, select a video clip in the Timeline that you want to track, and do one of the following: - On the timeline toolbar, click the Motion Tracking button ... - Right-click the clip and choose Motion Tracking from the context menu. - 2 Click the Follow Object tab. - 3 In the Follow Object area, click the Tracker icon

-4 In the preview area, click the element that you want to track.
-Choosing an area that has distinct color and contrast works best.
-The title or object that you selected appears in the preview area.
+- 4 In the preview area, click the element that you want to track.
+Choosing an area that has distinct color and contrast works best. - 5 Track the selected element of the video by clicking one of the following Analyze buttons